M0hammedZaber/read-me-generator/README.md

   ## Installation

-  test
+  npm i inquirer@6.5.0 and np install

   ## Tests

-  node
+  the application will run when the user inputs node index.js

   ## Usage

-  nothing
+  Node.js and inquirer need to be installed before using the repo

   ## Collaborators

-  nothing contributed to this project
+  - contributed to this project

   ## License